-Congressman Blumenauer, a member of the Congressional Human Rights Caucus, is a strong advocate for human rights and democracy.
-While there are limits to our ability to impact what goes on in other countries, he believes it is particularly important that the United States always model and advocate our deepest held values.
+Earl is a strong advocate for human rights and democracy.
+While there are limits to our ability to impact what goes on in other countries, he believes it is particularly important that the United States always model and advocate for our deepest held values.

-Blumenauer is a staunch opponent of torture, whether committed by the United States or despotic regimes across the globe.
+He is a staunch opponent of torture, whether committed by the United States or despotic regimes across the globe.
 He strongly supports the Geneva Conventions and the obligations of the laws of war.
-He has regularly led the charge to prohibit torture and close down the detention facility at Guantanamo Bay, Cuba.
+Earl has regularly led the charge to prohibit torture and close down the detention facility at Guantanamo Bay, Cuba.

 Defending women's rights

-The advancement and protection of women’s rights is a priority for Congressman Blumenauer.
-He consistently supports policies relating to women’s health, economic equity, education, domestic violence, childcare, child support, sexual harassment and international human rights.
+The advancement and protection of women’s rights is a priority for Earl.
+He consistently supports policies relating to women’s reproductive health, economic equity, education, domestic violence, childcare, child support, sexual harassment and international human rights.

-Congressman Blumenauer has worked hard in Congress to protect a woman’s right to reproductive choice, prohibit sex discrimination in employment and wages, encourage comprehensive sexuality education, protect international family planning efforts, provide assistance to victims of domestic violence, and advance the status of women and girls in poor countries.
-In a time when women’s rights are being used as a political punching bag, Blumenauer strongly supports Title X, the protection of victims of domestic violence, and continuation of funding to Planned Parenthood for comprehensive sex education and medical services.
+Earl works hard in Congress to protect a woman’s right to reproductive choice, prohibit sex discrimination in employment and wages, encourage comprehensive sexuality education, protect international family planning efforts, provide assistance to victims of domestic violence, and advance the status of women and girls in poor countries.
+In a time when women’s rights are being used as a political punching bag, Blumenauer strongly supports Title X, the protection of victims of domestic violence, paid family medical leave, and robust funding to Planned Parenthood for comprehensive sex education and medical services.

 All Americans have a fundamental right to feel safe in their communities.
-Congressman Blumenauer is a steadfast advocate for policies to combat discrimination, inequity, and injustice.
+Earl is a steadfast advocate for policies to combat discrimination, inequity, and injustice.

 The United States should support and honor the sacrifice all Americans make who serve in our military, no matter their race, gender, or sexual identity.
 At the end of the 111th Congress, Blumenauer was proud to join his colleagues on both sides of the aisle in voting to end the government’s “don’t ask, don’t tell” (DADT) policy.